Regression adjustment in completely randomized experiments with a diverging number of covariates

 \subsection{Our contributions}

-In practice, it is common to have many covariates.
-Therefore, it is important to approximate the sampling distribution with $p$ growing with the sample size $n$ at certain rate.
-Under the finite-population randomization model, \citet{bloniarz16} discussed a high dimensional regime with possibly larger $p$ than $n$ but assumed that the potential outcomes could be well approximated by a sparse linear combination of the covariates, under the ultra sparse regime (termed, for example, by \citet{cai17}) where the number of non-zero coefficients is many fewer than $n^{1/2} / \log p$.
-Under a super-population framework, \citet{wager16} discussed covariate adjustment using the OLS and some other machine learning techniques.
+In practice, experiments often have many covariates.
+Therefore, it is important to approximate the sampling distribution with $p$ growing with the sample size $n$ at a certain rate.
+Under the finite-population randomization model, \citet{bloniarz16} discussed a high dimensional regime with possibly larger $p$ than $n$ but assumed that the potential outcomes could be well approximated by a sparse linear combination of the covariates, under the regime with the number of non-zero coefficients being much smaller than $n^{1/2} / \log p$.
+Under a super-population framework, \citet{wager16} discussed covariate adjustment using the \OLS ~and some other machine learning techniques.

+We study the regression-adjusted estimator under the finite-population perspective in the regime where $p < n$ but $p$ grows with $n$ at a certain rate.
+We argue that this type of large-$n$-moderate-$p$ asymptotics is more important than the large-$n$-fixed-$p$ asymptotics to analyze completely randomized experiments when $p$ is not a negligible number compared to $n$.
+For instance, the study on pulmonary artery catheter in \citet{bloniarz16} has 1013 subjects with 59 covariates.
+In this case, $p$ is approximately $n^{0.6}$ and thus the inferential guarantees based on fix-$p$ asymptotics are questionable.

-We study \citet{lin13}'s estimator under the finite-population perspective in the regime where $p < n$ but $p$ grows with $n$ at certain rate.
-We focus on this estimator because (a) it is widely used in practice because of its simplicity, and (b) it does not require any tuning parameter unlike other high dimensional or machine learning methods.
-As in the classic linear regression, asymptotic properties depend crucially on the maximum leverage score $\kappa = \max_{1\leq i\leq n} H_{ii}$, where the $i$-the leverage score $H_{ii}$ is $i$-th diagonal entry of the hat matrix $H = X(X\tran X)^{-1}X\tran $ \citep{huber73}.
-Under the regime $\kappa \log p\rightarrow 0$, we prove the consistency of \citet{lin13}'s estimator under mild moment conditions on the population OLS residuals.
+We focus on this estimator because it is widely used in practice thanks to its simplicity, and it does not require any tuning parameter, unlike other high dimensional or machine learning methods.
+As in the classic linear regression, the asymptotic properties depend crucially on the maximum leverage score

+where the $i$-th leverage score $H_{ii}$ is $i$-th diagonal entry of the hat matrix $H = X(X\tran X)^{-1}X\tran $.
+Under the regime $\kappa \log p\rightarrow 0$, we prove the consistency of the regression-adjusted estimator under mild moment conditions on the population \OLS ~residuals.
 In the favorable case where all leverage scores are close to their average $p / n$, the consistency holds if $p = o(n / \log n)$.